roguedarkjedi/dogcam-ai/README.md

 ---------------------
 This is based off a Raspberry Pi 4B 4GB model

-This is the recommended golden path for this project.
+This is the golden path for this project.
 Running the software on here with an acelerator allows for the Pi to be able to multitask extremely well.
-This leads to near real-time processing and action with such minimal latency that it is unnoticable (this software is currently running on the same chip that's handling video ingest from the camera feed, so there might be some additional optimizations on the hardware level that are contributing).
+This leads to near real-time processing and action with such minimal latency that it is unnoticable.

 Because the Pi 4B has several improvements to the hardware model (namely a separated network interface chip and USB 3.0 support, allowing for better bandwidth and cross direction data), this is the recommended hardware to run the AI model on.
 However, the CAD files for the dogcam project was designed for a 3B, so modifications would have to be made to have a fully moble device.